-Plucking the robe from beneath her arm, Tabecca helped Lorana unfold the garment and press out wrinkles.
-The robe rippled with tufts of fur black and brown and gray.
-Down the front it was embroidered with thread of silver.
-At their urging, he slipped his arms through the holes and let them marvel at it; the lining inside felt exquisitely soft.
+Drawing the robe from under her arm, Tabecca helped Lorana and press out wrinkles.
+The robe rippled with tufts of fur black, brown, and gray.
+Thread of silver crosshatched the front.
+He slipped his arms through the holes; the lining inside felt exquisitely soft.

 “Do you like it?”
 Lorana asked as he modeled the robe.
 “I had it made from wolfpelt.
 You’ll have to thank Johanna for the embroidery, and—“

-She backed away, grinning shyly.
-The stone maiden was not always one for affection.
-“I have another gift for you.
+Lorana backed away, grinning shyly.
+The stone maiden was cool to affection.
+“I’ve another gift for you.
 You’ll see more swordplay, little brother.”

 He looked at them both.

 “Don’t torture him.”
 Tabecca grinned wickedly.
 “That’s for Lord Charles.”